CUH Logo

 If you have a stent in place, you may be given an appointment for removal of the stent in the Day Surgery Unit under local anaesthetic if this is appropriate.
 You can prevent further stone recurrence by implementing changes to your diet and fluid intake.
 If you have not already received a written leaflet about this, contact your named nurse, the specialist nurse in outpatients or your consultant.

-If you have any concerns please contact the Specialist Nurse on 07860 781828.
+If you have any concerns please contact the specialist nurse on 07860 781828.

 Driving after surgery

+It is your responsibility to ensure that you are fit to drive following your surgery.
 You do not normally need to notify the DVLA unless you have a medical condition that will last for longer than three months after your surgery and may affect your ability to drive.
 You should, however, check with your insurance company before returning to driving.
 Your doctors will be happy to provide you with advice on request.

-Privacy and Dignity
+Privacy and dignity

-Same sex bays and bathrooms are offered in all wards except critical care and theatre recovery areas where the use of high tech equipment and / or specialist one to one care is required.
+Same-sex bays and bathrooms are offered in all wards except critical care and theatre recovery areas where the use of high tech equipment and/or specialist one-to-one care is required.

 Hair removal before an operation